woosal1337/blog/web-app/source/_posts/print.md

 SyntaxError: invalid syntax
 ```

-- what happened? as the first double quotes ends at the beginning of the
+- What happened?
+As the first double quotes ends at the beginning of the
 eAzY, the rest of the sentence is not considered to be a part of the
-print argument causing a SyntaxError. so, how to fix it?
+print argument causing a SyntaxError.
+So, how to fix it?

 ```python
 >>> print('Python is "eAzY" to code')